Korean imperial titles: Goryeo

 Goryeo had a pluralistic concept of tianxia.
 The Goryeo tianxia was one among others that constituted the world.
 During the 11th and part of the 12th centuries, a balance of power was maintained in East Asia between Goryeo, the Liao dynasty, the Song dynasty, and Western Xia.
 Goryeo played an active role in East Asian politics.
 Goryeo monarchs were called kings vis-à-vis China; Goryeo successively maintained tributary relations with the Five Dynasties (beginning with the Later Tang dynasty), the Song dynasty, the Liao dynasty, and the Jin dynasty.
 However, Goryeo's tributary relations with them were nominal.
 Goryeo had no political, economic, or military obligations to China.
 According to Peter Yun: "While Goryeo may have admired and adopted many of China's culture and institutions, there is little evidence that it accepted the notion of Chinese political superiority as the natural order of things."
 Goryeo monarchs possessed full de jure sovereignty.
 During the 11th and 12th centuries, Goryeo was assertive toward China.
 Goryeo treated imperial envoys from the Song, Liao, and Jin dynasties as equals, not superiors; imperial envoys were consistently downgraded.

-Goryeo monarchs commissioned a Korean version of the Tripitaka in the 11th century and again in the 13th century; only Sons of Heaven had the right to commission a Tripitaka.
+Goryeo monarchs commissioned a Korean version of the Tripitaka in the 11th century and again in the 13th century after the original was destroyed; only Sons of Heaven had the right to commission a Tripitaka.

 Goryeo used both a royal and an imperial system during its early and middle periods.
 (Note: The royal system was used exclusively from the Seongjong period to the beginning of the Hyeonjong period and later during the second half of the Injong period.
 The imperial system was used exclusively during the first half of the Gwangjong period.)
 Goryeo monarchs were not strictly emperors at home and kings abroad: Goryeo's royal system was also used at home, and its imperial system was also used abroad.
 They were used almost indiscriminately.
 (Note: For example, Goryeo used Korean imperial titles and Chinese era names in tandem.
 Goryeo very rarely used Korean era names.)
 Goryeo's identity was not defined by its monarchs being kings or emperors but, instead, by them being Sons of Heaven.
 According to Remco E. Breuker: "The [Goryeo] ruler has been king, he has been emperor, and at times he was both.
 His correct appellation is not important, however, compared to the fact that he was considered to rule his own domain [tianxia]; his own, not just politically and practically, but also ideologically and ontologically."
 Goryeo was an independent tianxia; within it, Goryeo monarchs were Sons of Heaven, called "Son of Heaven of East of the Sea", who were viewed as superhuman beings who alone mediated between Heaven and the Korean people.
+Goryeo monarchs were called chakravartins and viewed as reincarnated bodhisattvas in the Buddhist community.